eshantdasBuzzboard/SocialPostModell/readme.md

 - Replacing inaccuracies with properly sourced information
 - Ensuring pricing and promotional details reflect current status
 - Using only information from Welcome Call, Brand Guide, and Website Summary

+#### **standardize-mobile**
+Standardizes phone number formatting across all content by:
+- Identifying all phone numbers, mobile numbers, and contact numbers in various existing formats
+- Converting all numbers to the standardized format: (XXX) XXX-XXXX
+- Applying uniform formatting with parentheses around area code, space after closing parenthesis, and hyphen between third and fourth digits
+- Ensuring all contact numbers maintain clickability and proper formatting for different platforms (web, mobile, print)
+- Verifying all standardized numbers match actual business contact information from Welcome call, Brand Guide, or Website content
+- Maintaining exact original character count

+#### **optimize-hashtags**
+Reviews and optimizes hashtag usage based on brand guidelines by:
+- Performing comprehensive review of all hashtags against the official hashtags list in Brand Guide and Implementation Guidelines
+- Identifying and flagging any hashtags not part of the approved list for removal or replacement
+- Verifying approved hashtags have been properly implemented and used consistently
+- Ensuring hashtag placement, spacing, and formatting follows best practices and brand standards
+- Adding missing strategic hashtags from the approved list that are relevant to content topic
+- Validating hashtag relevance to ensure alignment with content theme, target audience, and marketing objectives
+- Maintaining exact original character count

 ### Using Standard Actions